ices-taf/doc/tutorial-1/README.md

 **Figure 1:** *TAF workflow*

 We start with getting data from ICES databases and other data sources.
 The first step in the `data` folder is to gather the data, and to filter and preprocess the data that will finally be used in the assessment.
 That's one of the major aims of TAF, to document and script this process of preparing the data.
-Describing where they came from and what was done to them, before they were entered in the assessment model.
+Describing where they came from and what was done to them before they were entered in the assessment model.

-Moving on to the `input` folder, the task there is to convert the data from the most general format, crosstab year by age usually, into the model-specific format.
+Moving on to the `input` folder, the task here is to convert the data from the most general format, crosstab year by age usually, into the model-specific format.
 That will depend on the model: it can be one big text file, an R list, or a number of input text files, whatever the model will read.
 The `model` folder is about running the model.
 The model will be coming from either a toolbox of commonly used models, or any model can be used within this folder.

 The final step, `output`, is where we convert the model-specific output into more general text files, things like numbers at age or fishing mortalities, SSB, and recruitment.
-Those results are then uploaded into the ICES databases: the stock assessment graphs, tables and so forth.
+These results are then uploaded into the ICES databases: the stock assessment graphs, tables and so forth.

 R scripts
 ---------